pebreo/pebreo.github.io/endgame/DREAM-BIG.md

 why it would work:
 - ai human aligned, understandble & explanable, affordable to ALL
 - blockchain locked down
+- mental health & communication bedrock in any relationship
+- convergence of technologies
 - everyone on board

 what would happen if it worked: